cyber-dojo/saver/README.md

 ```
 ```
 Use: ./test.sh [server|client] [ID...]

-Use: ./test.sh -h|--help
+No options runs all server tests, then all client tests

 Options:
-   server      run the tests from inside the server container client      run the tests from inside the client container ID...       only run the tests matching these identifiers -h|--help   show this help
+   server      run the tests from inside the server container client      run the tests from inside the client container ID...       only run the tests matching the given identifiers -h|--help   show this help
-               no options will run all server tests, then all client tests
 ```

 * The [build.sh](build.sh) script (re)creates [docker-compose.yml](docker-compose.yml)